ankur-goel/next-hnpwa-guide-kit/README.md

-# rosetta
+# Rosetta

 > Rosetta is a mobile-first e-commerce PWA built using React, Next.js, Firebase and Workbox.
+The app currently supports product list, categorization and product detail features.

 ## Getting Started